 Selling, General and Administrative Expenses.
 The Company's selling, general and administrative expenses consist primarily of staff compensation, advertising, depreciation and occupancy costs.
-The Company's selling, general and administrative expenses were \$1.53 billion for the year ended December 31, 2015, up 7.6% from \$1.43 billion for the year ended December 31, 2015, up 7.6% from \$1.43 billion for the year ended December 31, 2015, down from \$0.4% for 2014.
-In 2015, selling, general and administrative expenses were 30.1% for 2015, down from 30.4% for 2014.
+The Company's selling, general and administrative expenses were \$1.53 billion for the year ended December 31, 2015, up 7.6% from \$1.43 billion for the year ended December 31, 2015, down \$1.43 billion for the year ended December 31, 2015, down from \$0.4% for 2014.
 In 2015, selling, general and administrative expenses increased for all three of the Company's reportable segments compared to 2014.
 As percentage of revenue, selling, general and administrative expenses for the Company's permanent placement staffing and risk consulting and internal audit services divisions decreased in 2015 compared to 2014, however for the temporary and consulting staffing division, selling, general and administrative expenses increased as a percentage of revenue.
 Contributing factors for each reportable segment are discussed below in further detail.